mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type UpdateToken: string
     :param UpdateToken: **[REQUIRED]**

-      The idempotency token that uniquely identifies the provisioning update request.
+      The idempotency token that uniquely identifies the provisioning update rquest.

       This field is autopopulated if not provided.